roosta/i3wsr/README.md

 #### Instance

-Use WM_INSTANCE instead of WM_CLASS when assigning workspace names, instance is usually more specific. i3wsr will try to match icon with instance, and if that fail, will fall back to class.
+Use WM\_INSTANCE instead of WM\_CLASS when assigning workspace names, instance is usually more specific. i3wsr will try to get the instance but if it isn't defined will use class instead.

 A use case for this option could be launching `chromium --app="https://web.whatsapp.com"`, and then assign a different icon to whatsapp